 The BTX is an angled eyepiece, which keeps your head and neck in a more natural position, reducing muscle strain during long glassing sessions.
 Some hunters struggle to find an object and to maintain proper eye alignment with an angled eyepiece, but with the unique forehead rest properly adjusted, you can gently touch the rest and your eyes will be in perfect alignment, and at the proper distance.

 While looking through the BTX, you can peek at the ingenious targeting aide and quickly find the desired object.
 The BTX weighs in at 50 oz, which is only 20 oz. more than the regular eyepiece.
 The field of view with the 65mm and 85mm objective lens is 112 feet, while the 95mm lens delivers 96 feet, both of which are comparable to a spotting scope at the equivalent powers.

-This article is just a product introduction.
-I’ll be testing and comparing the BTX to other “big eye” products in upcoming issues and on our blog (westernhunter.net).
-But if you’re interested in buying a BTX, please don’t wait.
+If you’re interested in buying a BTX, please don’t wait.
 Call the Outdoorsmans today or get on their website right now and order one.
 The demand will surely outstrip the supply this year, so don’t miss out.
+For an in-depth look at the whole X-Series, read the review I wrote on the Swarovski ATX & STX.
 I’m confident that if you buy one and then change your mind, you’ll be able to sell it for more than you paid for it.
 I’ve never said that about a piece of hunting equipment in my life!